mythrikulkarni/mancala-reinforcement-learning/README.md

 - Ability to play mancala human vs human

 ### Feature Roadmap
-- Fix error case pertaining to end-of-game wrapup (when one side has no stones)
 - Improved ASCII art
 - Basic computer opponent (random move selection)
 - Framework for Reinforcement Learning